nsrr/chat-documentation/pages/psg-data-guide/3-20-condensed-data-dictionary.md

 <div class="bs-callout bs-callout-info">
   <p>
-    Refer to DD for full description of each code
+    Refer to DD for full description of each code.
   </p>
 </div>